This post may contain affiliate links. Please read our disclosure policy.

 • Chicken: Bone-in, skin-on chicken works best for this recipe.
 Legs and thighs are what I used, but chicken breasts will work too.
 The timing may vary on those, so keep an eye on them in the oven.

 • Seasonings: We’re keeping things simple with this recipe, but it definitely won’t be light on flavor.
-You’ll need dried oregano, dried thyme, red pepper flakes, salt, and pepper.
+You’ll need dried oregano, dried thyme, red pepper flakes, kosher salt, and black pepper.

-• Chicken Stock: I use and suggest using low sodium chicken stock for this recipe so that it doesn’t become too salty at the end.
+• Chicken Stock: I use and suggest using low sodium chicken stock or chicken broth for this recipe so that it doesn’t become too salty at the end.

 • Lemon Juice: just a squeeze of fresh lemon juice to help brighten up all the flavors in this dish.